tiagofilipe12/pATLAS/CONTRIBUTING.md

 ## Issues

-The way to report a problem with a sequence or to suggest new features or even report a bug is by opening [issues](https://github.com/tiagofilipe12/pATLAS/issues).
+The way to report a problem with a sequence or to suggest new features or even report a bug or even a wrong sequence is by opening [issues](https://github.com/tiagofilipe12/pATLAS/issues).
 Therefore, feel free to do so.

 ## Pull requests